Presiding officer of the United States Senate: Constitutional authority

-According to Article One, Section 5, Clause 2 of the U.S. Constitution, the Senate is allowed to establish, for itself, its own rules of operations, including the roles and duties of the presiding officer.
+According to Article One, Section 5, Clause 2 of the Constitution, the Senate is allowed to establish, for itself, its own rules, including the roles and duties of the presiding officer.
 Those rules are known as the Standing Rules of the United States Senate, and Rule I deals with the appointment of a person to act as the chair, or presiding officer, for normal Senate proceedings.
 It recognizes the constitutionally mandated roles of vice president and president pro tempore, but goes further to allow for the appointment of an acting president pro tempore, and further allows for the president pro tempore to also designate any other senator to perform his duties.
 As a result, during the day-to-day operation of the body, it is rare for the actual presiding role to be handled by the president pro tempore (and rarer still for the vice president to do so).
 Instead, a designated junior senator is most commonly appointed to do the job.

 Manner of address

 The presiding officer is usually addressed as "Mr. President" or "Madam President."
 During impeachment trials of the president, the chief justice is referred to as "Mr. Chief Justice.”

 During joint sessions of Congress in which the president of the United States is giving the address, practices have varied as to how the president of the United States refers to the vice president.
 It was the custom for earlier presidents up to George H. W. Bush to refer to the vice president as "Mr. President" while addressing a joint session of Congress, in deference to their role as president of the Senate.
-Every president since Bill Clinton have since addressed the vice president acting as Senate president as “Mr./Madam Vice President”.
+Every president since Bill Clinton has since addressed the vice president acting as Senate president as “Mr./Madam Vice President”.